ddxv/ddxv/README.md

 [OpenAttribution free open source MMP](https://openattribution.dev) OpenAttribution gives mobile app developers the tools of an MMP to do their own ad tracking and analytics without the data ever leaving their servers.

-[AppGoblin free app marketing tools](https://appgoblin.info) AppGoblin free app analytics, ASO, marketing and SDK analysis and advertising intelligence.
+[AppGoblin free app marketing tools](https://appgoblin.info/) AppGoblin free app analytics, ASO, marketing and SDK analysis and advertising intelligence.
+Includes free revenue estimates, MAU, app-ads.txt and more.
+[AppGoblin paid B2B intelligence](https://appgoblin.info/companies/) see which apps use which SDKs and which companies are gaining or losing apps.

 ## :writing_hand: Blog Posts